Stadium subsidy: In the United States

 Prior to the 1950s, stadium subsidies were essentially unheard of, with funding for professional sports stadiums coming from private sources.
 In 1951, MLB commissioner Ford Frick decided that league teams were bringing large amounts of revenue to their host cities from which owners weren't able to profit.
 He announced that cities would need to start supporting their teams by building and maintaining venues through public subsidy.
 Most new or renovated professional sports stadiums are financed at least partly through stadium subsidies.
 While Frick may have been a catalyst, this change has been primarily caused by the increase in bargaining power of professional sports teams at the expense of their host cities.

 Many studies suggest that there are a number of direct and indirect economic benefits associated with hosting a professional sports team, although each city experiences this to a different degree.
 Even so, a 2017 survey found that "83% of economists polled believed that a subsidy's cost to the public outweighed the economic benefits".
 The economics behind issuing billions of dollars to professional athletic organizations are still unclear, but cities have clearly showed that they are willing to assume the bets, as both the number of subsidies issued and the amount of money issued per subsidy have increased.

 27 of the 30 stadiums built between 1953 and 1970 received more than $450 million in total public funding for construction.
 During this period, publicly funding a stadium grew in popularity as an effective incentive to attract professional sports teams to up and coming cities.
 Famous examples include the Brooklyn Dodgers leaving New York in exchange for 300 acres in Chavez Ravine and the New York Giants moving to San Francisco for what would eventually become Candlestick Park.
-The Los Angeles Coliseum became the first fully publicly funded stadium in 2018.

 Over time, a market for subsidies has come into existence.
 Sports teams have realized their ability to relocate at lower and lower costs to their private contributors.
 Because local governments feel that keeping their sports teams around is critical to the success of their cities, they comply and grant teams subsidies.
 This creates a market for subsidies, where professional athletic organizations can shop between cities to see which municipality will provide them with the most resources.
 Teams in the NFL have a major incentive to keep their stadium up to date, as the NFL allows teams to bid to host the Super Bowl and takes recent and planned renovations into account.
 Many NFL teams in recent years have asked for subsidies for the construction of entirely new stadiums, like the Atlanta Falcons, who were subsequently awarded the contract for Super Bowl LIII.